dannylessio/auto-build-OpenRTK/README.md

 It simply follows the installation tutorial that can be found [here](http://wiki.openrtk.org/index.php/Main_Page#Step_0_-_Getting_ITK).

 Requirements:
+- A good internet connection.
 - Enough RAM memory.
 If you have less than 2 GB, make sure to have enabled a swap parition.
-- C/C++ compiler
+- C/C++ compiler.
-- Cmake
+- Cmake.
-- Git
+- Git.
-- fftw
+- fftw.
-- wget
+- wget.

 How to use it:
 - Create an empty directory that will hosts all the OpenRTK and ITK sources.